It was odd having a voice in your head, well, not really in your head as such, but in your ear, and sounding like it was in your head.

 It was once used as a helipad, and underneath, before the site became a prison, the space was used to make munitions.
 And it was an exceptionally large space that practically ran under the whole of the prison, built above ground.

-All that had happened was the lower levels were sealed, covered over and the new structures build on top.
+All that had happened was the lower levels were sealed, covered over and the new structures built on top.
 Our access was going to be from under the ground.

 Quite literally, they would not see, or hear, us coming.